November 19 & 20, 2025 | Online

 Access resources and session recordings for six months

-The following presenters are confirmed – others will be added soon.
+2025 presenters will be added soon.

 Blessie Mathew